Five9, Inc. (FIVN) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Five9, Inc. ("Five9" or the "Company") (NASDAQ: FIVN) have opportunity to lead the securities fraud class action lawsuit.
+17, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Five9, Inc. ("Five9" or the "Company") (NASDAQ: FIVN).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FIVE9, INC. (FIVN), CLICK HERE BEFORE FEBRUARY 3, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?